gojuuvenu/international-baccalaureate_internal-assessment_template/README.md

 Sep-Oct (month 0-1)
 *Psuedo code the project
-*Confirm with people that my playlist is legit *Confirm that I have the list of things to censor correct
+*Confirm with people that my playlist is legit *Confirm that I have the list of things to censor by checking up with clients.

 Oct-Nov (month 1-2)